Dong Ho Painting: The Cultural Beauty of Folk Art

-dong ho painting
+photo of dong ho painting style

 Dong Ho painting village

-Dong Ho paintings have a long history, dating back to the 17th century.
-At that time, the painting village had about 17 big families, all of which had the main occupations of painting and making paintings.
-The village works in printing and drawing production all year round, and busiest days near the Lunar New Year, because many people used to need to hang paintings when spring came.
+The village works in printing and drawing production all year round, and the busiest days are near the Lunar New Year because many people used to need to hang paintings when spring came.

 If you want to learn about Dong Ho paintings when visiting Hanoi, don’t miss this village!